KQM-git/TCL/characters/hydro/mona.md

 {% tab title="C3" %}
 ### **Restless Revolution**

 Increases the Level of **Stellaris Phantasm** by 3.
 Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C4" %}
 ### **Prophecy of Oblivion**

-When any party member attacks an opponent affected by an **Omen**, their Crit Rate is increased by 15%.
+When any party member attacks an opponent affected by an **Omen**, their CRIT Rate is increased by 15%.

 * This bonus only applies to the target(s) affected by the Omen and does not appear in the stat page.
 {% endtab %}